Aibota Yertaikyzy

-Aibota Yertaikyzy (born 28 March 2004) is a Kazakh rhythmic gymnast.
-She is the 2025 Asian all-around bronze medalist.
+Aibota Ertaiqyzy (Айбота Ертайқызы; born 28 March 2004) is a Kazakh rhythmic gymnast.
+She is the 2026 Asian all-around silver and the 2025 bronze medalist.

 Career

 Junior

-Yertaikyzy competed at the 2018 Junior Asian Championships in Kuala Lumpur, Malaysia, and won a bronze medal in the ribbon final behind Ekaterina Fetisova and Lola Zakirova.
+Aibota competed at the 2018 Junior Asian Championships in Kuala Lumpur, Malaysia, and won a bronze medal in the ribbon final behind Ekaterina Fetisova and Lola Zakirova.

 Senior

 2021

-Yertaikyzy debuted in the senior category in 2021 at World Cup in Minsk, ending 15th in the all-around.
+Aibota debuted in the senior category in 2021 at World Cup in Minsk, ending 15th in the all-around.
 In August, she competed at the 2021 Islamic Solidarity Games in Konya, Turkey.
 She won a bronze medal alongside Elzhana Taniyeva in the team competition.
 Individually, she won gold with ball and bronze medals in the hoop and ribbon finals.

 2022

 In 2022, she competed at the World Cup in Athens, taking 14th in the all-around, with her best finish being 9th with ball.
 A week later, she competed at the next World Cup in Sofia, where she was 15th in the all-around.
 At the end of June, she participated in the 2022 Asian Rhythmic Gymnastics Championships in Pattaya, winning silver in the team category.
-In August, Yertaikyzy competed at the 2021 Islamic Solidarity Games in Konya, where she won bronze in teams.
+In August, Aibota competed at the 2021 Islamic Solidarity Games in Konya, where she won bronze in teams.
 In September, she took part in the World Championships in Sofia along with her teammates Elzhana Taniyeva and the senior group.
 She finished in 24th place in the all-around, 18th with hoop, 29th with ball, 24th with clubs and 17th with ribbon.